AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-jobs.md

 ## Resend data feed jobs

-You can resend a data feed job if you want to send the data feed file again with the exact same data and processing as when it was originally sent.
+When you resend a data feed job, it sends the data feed file again with the same data and processing as when the file was originally sent.
 Alternatively, you can [reprocess a data feed job](#reprocess-data-feed-jobs).

 To resend one or more data feed jobs: